 After downloading the WordPress plugin file to your hard drive, you can upload and install it on your site using the built-in Upload feature in WordPress.

-Go to the ‘Add Plugins’ screen and click on Upload Plugin in the top menu section …
+Go to the ‘Add Plugins’ section and click on Upload Plugin in the top menu section …

 (Add Plugins – Upload Plugin)